open-voice-interoperability/beaconforge/README.md

 ### PythonAnywhere-hosted Assistant

-The PythonAnywhere-hosted assistant consists of two main files: `flask_app.py` and `assistant.py`.
+The PythonAnywhere-hosted assistant (PythonAnywhere folder) consists of two main files: `flask_app.py` and `assistant.py`.
 Two additional files `intentContents.json` and `weather_api.py` provide additional functionality and a weather example (how to use an external API) to help build a simple OVON server.
 This assistant is pre-built to respond to various events, including invites, user utterances, and manifest requests.
 It demonstrates how to integrate the assistant with a Flask server.
-This directory can be copied to pythonanywhere.com and will run on a free account (that you will need to set up).
+This directory "PythonAnywhere" can be copied to pythonanywhere.com and will run on a free account (that you will need to set up).
 You must follow the instructions at the top of `flask_app.py`.
 ```
 # Note!!!! you will need to install flask_cors
 #    open a bash console and do this